-All this adjustments is depending on the width on the paper roll.
-It is recommended to start with the paper feeder unit nearest to the main belt, because this will also determine the top margin on the sheet.
+It is recommended to start with the paper feeder unit in the Printer nearest to the fans, because this will also determine the top margin on the sheet.

-The adjustment should be done is this order:
+The adjustment should be done in this order:

 - 1. Move the feeder unit nearest to the main belt to the desired position.
 (Note the top margin). - 2.
 Adjust the other feeder unit so the distance between them is equal to the paper width. - 3.
-Put the paper into the Printer, and align it with the guides. - 4.
-Adjust the width on the stacker. - 5.
-Adjust the end stop.
+Put the paper from the paper roll feeder into the Printer, and align the guides placed on the input side. - 4.
+Adjust the width on the guides on the S&F unit. - 5.
+Adjust the end stop on the cover magazine.